karthik26288/Spark_Tutorial/Notebook.md

 Note: In case of mac use brew in place of apt
 In case of Redhat and CentOS use yum in place of apt
 ```

+## Installing Scala Notebook:
+* Donwload jupyter scala plugin: git@github.com:jupyter-scala/jupyter-scala.git
+* Run the jupyter-scala script of this repository to install the kernel
+* Run jupyter notebook
+* Open the web interface: http:<hostname>:8888/

+## Installing Zeppelin:
+* Goto Apache Zeppelin website and Download the Zeppelin
+* Extract the Zeppelin and go to the Zeppelin Home
+* Run the ./bin/zeppelin-daemon.sh
+* Open the Web Interface: http://<hostname>:8080